Community-Based Resource Management

 To move the State towards this goal, CZM developed an inventory of community stewardship groups in Hawai‘i and conducted a survey of these groups on their challenges, needs, best practices, successful projects, and institutional resources.
 The information gathered through the survey was used to develop principles that will guide the State toward place-, cultural-, and community-based approaches to natural and cultural resource management.

 A workshop of representatives from participating groups was held in January 2008, to build capacity and develop implementation options associated with each principle.
 The resulting draft framework, consisting of the principles and accompanying implementation options, is included in the final Hawai‘i Community Stewardship Report (available below).
-Other deliverables included in the final report include a survey summary report and a workshop summary report.
+Other deliverables included in the final report are a survey summary report and a workshop summary report.